Emsley1d/Interview_Exercise/README.md

 ## Technology Used

-After reasarching the various technologies used within the team I decided to use Windows Forms (C#, VB.NET) for a couple of reaons:
+After reasarching the various technologies used within the team I initially decided to use Windows Forms (C#, VB.NET) for a couple of reaons:

 -   Although I haven't created anything with C# I do have some prior knowledge of it.
 -   Of all the options C# is most like the languages I am more proficient with.
 -   I am keen to try working with Windows Forms and interested to see how they interact with C#.
 -   Windows Forms look like the quickest way of creating a suitable UI for the application.
 -   I don't think I stand to gain much in the way of experience if I opt to use Office Based Applications (Excel, Word).
--   I have never worked with Mobile Applications (Xamarin, PowerApps) before and with the timescale involved I don't think now is the best time to start.
+-   I have never worked with Mobile Applications (Xamarin, PowerApps) before and although I would like to do so, with the timescale involved I don't think now is the best time to start.
 -   Although I am familiar Web Based Applications I have never used PHP or ASP.NET.
+#

+## Planning

+Before getting to work I wanted to establish the best way to create a Windows Forms based application.
+The general consensus is that Visual Studio is better to create Windows Forms based applications than VS Code.
+I downloaded Visual Studio and attempted to create a "Windows Forms.App(.NET)" project however soon learned that working on a Mac I was unable to create such a project.
+I also came to realise that developing a Timesheet Application that was limited to use on Windows devices (atleast without the installation of additional software) could be somewhat limiting and an unnessecary hurdle for WEF and their employees.
+#

+## Actual Technology Used

+For the above reasons I then chose to develop a Web Based Application using PHP (which I know can be created in VS Code) and obviously being Web Based isn't limited to Windows desktop.
 #